LeChatErrant/async/README.md

 This little baby is still under heavy development.
 You can see my roadmap below!

-This will be updated whith the release of a stable version
+This will be updated with the release of a stable version